-]1.8.1.12 Operation and Maintenance (O&M) Instructions
+]1.9.1.13 Operation and Maintenance (O&M) Instructions

 [Six][] copies of the Operation and Maintenance Instructions.
 The O&M Instructions must be prepared in a single volume or in multiple volumes, with each volume indexed, and may be submitted as a Technical Data Package.
 Manuals must be approved prior to training.
-The Interior Fire Alarm System Operation and Maintenance Instructions must include the following:
+The Interior Fire Alarm And Mass Notification System Operation and Maintenance Instructions must include the following:

 - a.
 "Manufacturer Data Package [five][]" as specified in [Section 01 78 23 OPERATION AND MAINTENANCE DATA][]. - b.
 Operating manual outlining step-by-step procedures required for system startup, operation, and shutdown.
 The manual must include the manufacturer's name, model number, service manual, parts list, and preliminary equipment list complete with description of equipment and their basic operating features. - c.
 Maintenance manual listing routine maintenance procedures, possible breakdowns and repairs, and troubleshooting guide.
 The manuals must include conduit layout, equipment layout and simplified wiring, and control diagrams of the system as installed. - d.
-Complete procedures for system revision and expansion. - e.
+Complete procedures for system revision and expansion, detailing both equipment and software requirements. - e.
+Software submitted for this project on CD/DVD media utilized. - f.
+Printouts of configuration settings for all devices. - g.
 Routine maintenance checklist.
 The routine maintenance checklist must be arranged in a columnar format.
 The first column must list all installed devices, the second column must state the maintenance activity or state no maintenance required, the third column must state the frequency of the maintenance activity, and the fourth column provided for additional comments or reference.
 All data (devices, testing frequencies, and similar) must comply with UFC 3-601-02.

-f.
+h.
 A final Equipment List must be submitted with the Operating and Maintenance (O&M) manual.

-1.8.1.13 As-Built Drawings
+1.9.1.14 As-Built Drawings